Recreation, Sport & Tourism PhD

 Critically surveys research from neighboring disciplines to determine how this research may inform and influence future research in recreation, sport and tourism; provides a comparative perspective, including the discovery of alternative theories to guide our research; examines links between distinct phenomena that can potentially lead to creative research (Prerequisite is 550).

-RST Graduate Manual
+RST Graduate Handbook

 To apply for a graduate degree program in the Department of Recreation, Sport and Tourism, please visit our Apply Now page.

 Dr. Laura Payne